 This means that we had listeners from day 1, which only helps your podcast to grow.

 You can also use your podcast for new content to add to your website and add more details and links to each episode.
 Each time you publish a new episode, you can publish a new article on your website with the podcast episode embedded.

-For more information on starting a blog along with your podcast, check out our free tutorial here.
+For more information on starting a blog along with your podcast, check out our step-by-step tutorial.

 How Much Does It Cost to Start a Podcast?

 Perhaps one of the best parts about learning how to start a podcast is finding out how inexpensive it is to do so!

 Sure, there are a lot of add-on software services that you can use here for hosting, analytics, and more, but you really don’t NEED much to get started.

-All you really need to start a podcast is a good hosting plan, and those are very affordable.
+All you really need to start a podcast is a good podcast hosting plan, and those are very affordable.
 You’re generally looking at around $12/month.
 You can find cheaper and even free, but most of these options have very low limits on how much content you can upload and how long they will host your content.